cloudfoundry/docs-deploying-cf/ec2/deploy_aws_cf.html.md

 ---
-title: Deploying CF on AWS
+title: Deploying Cloud Foundry on AWS
 ---

 These steps leverage the additional security group and ports opened in the previous step to deploy Cloud Foundry from the BOSH server: